TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: karma-electron, markdown-it-anchor.
-A copy of the source code may be downloaded from git://github.com/twolfson/karma-electron.git (karma-electron), https://github.com/valeriangalliat/markdown-it-anchor.git (markdown-it-anchor).
+The following software may be included in this product: karma-electron, markdown-it-anchor, spdx-license-ids.
+A copy of the source code may be downloaded from git://github.com/twolfson/karma-electron.git (karma-electron), https://github.com/valeriangalliat/markdown-it-anchor.git (markdown-it-anchor), https://github.com/shinnn/spdx-license-ids.git (spdx-license-ids).
 This software contains the following license and notice below:

 This is free and unencumbered software released into the public domain.